Pricing Comparison

 Scaling for Peak Seasons Pre-planned, stress-free Scramble to book hours Requires new project scope

-App & Theme Updates Managed proactively Reactive — after things break Not covered
+App & Theme Updates Tested in staging first Reactive, after things break Not covered

 Communication Dedicated Slack/channel + weekly syncs Email threads, variable response Project manager during engagement

-Long-Term ROI Highest — compounds over time Moderate — pay more as needs grow One-time value, no continuity
+Long-Term ROI Highest, compounds over time Moderate.
+Costs rise as needs grow One-time value, no continuity

 For a mid-size Shopify store doing $500K-$2M in annual revenue with regular development needs.